CBrendamour/Urban-food-landscapes/README.md

 (ii) Bring at least some of the team (ideally the ones that call the shots)

+(iii) Document what you are doing

-(ii) Get information on the types of data that people bring to the table
+(iv) Get information on the types of data that people bring to the table